rashmireddy/aws-util/README.md

 aws-util
 ========

-Perl interface to Amazon EC2 & S3 Environment
+Perl interface to launch Amazon EC2 instances, mount S3fs on each instance and generate reports.

 Requirements on Mac OSX
 =======================